Michael Fakhri

-Fakhri was appointed to his position as Special Rapporteur by the UN Human Rights Council and assumed his functions on May 1, 2020.
+Fakhri was appointed as Special Rapporteur by the UN on May 1, 2020.
+The key responsibility is to study and make recommendations on “the right to food" and the adoption of efforts to ensure that all have sufficient food.

-he served as an independent advisor to the UN summit on food systems but was critical of its effectiveness.
-Fakhri called on the government of Venezuela to develop a robust plan to address hunger and malnutrition and for an end to the economic sanctions imposed on the country.
-He believes that Israel is deliberately starving Palestinians in Gaza, saying that "In my view as a UN human rights expert, this is now a situation of genocide."

 Biography

 Fakhri comes from a Lebanese family that immigrated to Canada.
 He initially studied biology at the University of Western Ontario where, in 1998, he obtained a Bachelor of Science in Ecology, then studied law.
 He obtained a Bachelor of Laws from Queen's University at Kingston, Ontario, and was admitted to the Ontario Bar in 2002.
-From 2005 to 2006, he completed a Master's degree from Harvard Law School, and in 2011, he completed his studies by obtaining a Doctor of Juridical Sciences from the University of Toronto.
+From 2005 to 2006, he completed a master's degree from Harvard Law School, and in 2011, he completed his studies by obtaining a Doctor of Juridical Sciences from the University of Toronto.

-Fakhri is a native speaker of English and Arabic, as well as French.